Yellowhead Highway: History

-In 1936 the advocacy was formalized with the formation of the Yellowhead Highway Association which later, in 1947, was reformed as the Trans-Canada Highway System Association and a submission was made to Prime Minister Mackenzie King to advocate for the construction of the highway.
+In 1936 the advocacy around the highway was formalized with the formation of the Yellowhead Highway Association which later, in 1947, was reformed as the Trans-Canada Highway System Association and a submission was made to Prime Minister Mackenzie King to advocate for the construction of the highway.
 The Association was renamed the Trans Canada Yellowhead Highway Association (TCYHA) in 2000 to better reflect its roots.
 The iconic Yellowhead Highway signage seen along the highways is trademarked to the TCYHA.

-The Yellowhead Highway was officially opened in Western Canada in 1970; in 1978 all four Western Provinces agreed to use #16 for the highway.
-In 1986, the Yellowhead highway received the designation of a Trans Canada Highway with Highway #5 in BC, from Tête Jaune to Hope, remaining named just the Yellowhead Highway.
+The Yellowhead Highway was officially opened in Western Canada in 1970; in 1978 all four Western Provinces agreed to use 16 for the highway.
+In 1986, the Yellowhead Highway received the designation of a Trans-Canada Highway with Highway 5 in BC, from Tête Jaune to Hope, remaining named just the Yellowhead Highway.

 The Highway 5 in British Columbia used to be designated as part of the Yellowhead Highway only between Tête Jaune Cache and Kamloops, with Highway 5 south of Kamloops being signed with the standard BC highway shield.
 In the 2000s, route markers along the Coquihalla Highway were changed to reflect Yellowhead Highway 5.